DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Related Work

-Spatial audio reproduction in VR has long relied on Ambisonics, which encodes sound fields in the spherical harmonic domain \cite{gupta2010three}.
-First-Order Ambisonics (FOA) strikes a balance between spatial resolution and computational efficiency, while higher-order Ambisonics improves angular precision at a higher computational cost.
-The mathematical foundation of spherical harmonic decomposition allows for 3D sound field capture and reconstruction at varying levels of accuracy, making Ambisonics particularly well-suited for VR, where perceptual fidelity must be balanced with real-time processing constraints.
+Spatial audio reproduction in immersive media has long relied on ambisonics to encode 3D sound fields within the spherical harmonic domain \cite{gupta2010three, zotter2019ambisonics}.
+FOA specifically strikes an optimal balance between spatial resolution and computational efficiency.
+When coupled with Head-Related Transfer Functions (HRTFs) formatted via standardized protocols \cite{gardner1995hrtf, 969552, majdak2013spatially}, FOA provides the foundational mathematical framework for viewpoint-adaptive rendering in VR, seamlessly balancing perceptual fidelity with real-time processing constraints.